-Add a layer of personalization and customisation to your store by enabling promotions with your POS system.
+Add a layer of personalisation and customisation to your store by enabling promotions with your POS system.

 Just like most technologies you integrate in your business, they can help you learn a lot about your customers.

 Ecommerce POS system integrations are no different.
-By integrating your POS, you have clear insights into customer sales behavior.
+By integrating your POS, you have clear insights into customer sales behaviour.
 This can in turn improve your customer relationship management (CRM).

-When vetting which POS solution is right for your business, make sure you understand how data and insights will be shared with you.
+When deciding which POS solution is right for your business, make sure you understand how data and insights will be shared with you.

 By connecting your POS system to your online store, you create a seamless experience for your customers.
-You’re allowing them to pay in various ways thanks to POS software, make online ordering seamless and even integrate marketing initiatives like loyalty programs.
+You’re allowing them to pay in various ways thanks to POS software, making online ordering seamless and even integrating marketing initiatives like loyalty programs.

 This integrated solution will increase customer satisfaction and address business needs in real time.